On this page:

 The owners corporation may, at an annual general meeting or special general meeting, resolve to add or remove a committee member or replace or remove a committee.

-Duties of committee members and volunteer managers
+Duties of committee members

 A member of an owners corporation committee or sub-committee must: